CLIUtils/CLI11/README.md

 * [Contribute](#contribute)
 * [License](#license)

-Features that were added in the last released major version are marked with "🆕".
+Features that were added in the last released minor version are marked with "🆕".
 Features only available in main are marked with "🚧".

 ## Background